benjamincharity/angular-keypad/README.md

     // I will be called each time the right button is interacted with doSomething($event, numbers) {
-        console.log('The backspace button on the right was clicked!');
+        console.log('The backspace button on the left was clicked!');
         console.log('Original click event object: ', $event)
         console.log('Current number model value: ', numbers)
     }